 - The Office of Scheduling, Events and Conference Services will distribute information relating to conferences on campus in a timely basis to the administrators responsible for providing necessary services.

 - A New York State Revocable Permit will be issued to any external organization wishing to use College facilities.
-All revocable permits will be issued by the Office of Scheduling, Events and Conference Services and submitted to the Vice President for Administration for approval at least two weeks prior to the start of the conference or use of facilities.
-The Revocable Permit must be approved by the Vice President or his designees before an organization is permitted to use the College Facilities.
+All revocable permits will be issued by the Office of Scheduling, Events and Conference Services and submitted to the Vice President for Finance and Administration for approval at least two weeks prior to the start of the conference or use of facilities.
+The Revocable Permit must be approved by the Vice President or their designee before an organization is permitted to use the College Facilities.

-- Any external organization must provide proof on insurance and a Certificate of Liability in the amount of $1million.
+- Any external organization must provide proof of insurance and a Certificate of Liability/General Liability Insurance with limits no less than two million dollars ($2,000,000) per claim and two million dollars ($2,000,000) in the aggregate.
 The certificate must name the State and the College as additionally insured.

 - Additional charges may be required for special services such as custodial, electrical, air conditioning, facility supervision, University Police and Parking Services and any costs for damages incurred.